 how to speak italian

-Speaking Italian one-on-one with a native speaker may be a little intimidating, so a group can be a great option.
+If speaking Italian one-on-one with a native speaker feels a little intimidating, a group can be a great option.

-In fact, group conversations allow for multiple points of entry as well as less pressure.
-This means that you can add your thoughts to the conversation when they arise, but then simply listen along to other speakers if you feel unsure of what to say.
+Group conversations allow for multiple points of entry as well as less pressure.
+This means you can add your thoughts to the conversation when they arise, and simply listen along to other speakers if you feel unsure of what to say.

-You can find online communities of Italian speakers and learners on social media sites like Discord.
+You can find online communities of Italian speakers and learners on:

-Discord was originally created for video game streamers, but it now can host written and audio conversations.
+• Social media sites: For example, Discord was originally created for video game streamers, but it can now host written and audio conversations.
 There are even established groups of Italian learners on WhatsApp who practice speaking and writing the language.

-You can also find in-person Italian conversation groups by looking at your local listings or from sites like Meetup.
-Meetup is an online directory of clubs and groups organized by location and by interest.
-Chances are, there’s an Italian speaking group nearby that meets regularly to practice their skills.
+• In-person groups: You can also find in-person Italian conversation groups by looking at your local listings or from sites like Meetup.
+Meetup is an online directory of clubs and groups organized by location and interest.
+Chances are, there’s an Italian-speaking group nearby that meets regularly to practice their skills.

 Don’t let the answer to a question like Dov’è il bagno?” throw you off.